zuozhenggh/learning-library/developer-library/skillset-tracker/7-oda/7-oda.md

     ![npm pack](./images/npm-pack.png)

-8. A new .tgz file will be created inside the **package** folder.
+8. A new _.tgz_ file will be created inside the **package** folder.

-9. Return in the **Components** section in Digital Assitant Console, and update the my-component-service-1.0.0.tgz file with your new one, that will have the same name.
+9. Return in the **Components** section in Digital Assistant Console, and update the _my-component-service-1.0.0.tgz_ file with your new one, that will have the same name.

   ![update component](./images/update-component.png)